 If you’re feeling completely stumped about your wedding flowers (we know there are a lot to choose from!), think of them in terms of color to help narrow down your choices.
 Dahlias, carnations, mums, roses, tulips, and lilies are just a few of the flowers that come in most colors.
 Other flowers, including peonies, lisianthus, hydrangeas, and anemones have a more limited color selection.

-If you or your fiancé(e) is carrying a bouquet down the aisle, use that as a starting point when you’re choosing your wedding flowers.
-Your bouquet is a statement piece that will likely appear in a majority of your wedding photos, so it’s important to work with your florist to design the perfect arrangement.
+If you or your fiancé(e) is carrying a wedding bouquet down the aisle, use that as a starting point for how to pick wedding flowers.
+Your bouquet is a statement piece that will likely appear in a majority of your wedding photos, so it’s important to work with your florist to design an arrangement that captures your style.
 Once you’ve finalized the flowers for your bouquet, your florist can move on to the other arrangements, such as bridesmaid bouquets, boutonnieres, aisle markers, and centerpieces.
-These arrangements don’t have to be exact replicas of the bridal bouquet, but they should use some of the same flowers to create a cohesive look.
+These arrangements don’t have to be exact replicas of the bridal bouquet, but they should use similar flowers and colors to create a cohesive look.

 Think about the types of flowers that are normally seen around the time of year when you’re getting married, for example, tulips and peonies in the spring, or dahlias and mums in the fall.
 There’s no rule that says you can only use flowers if they’re in season, but out-of-season blooms might be difficult for your florist to find and will generally mean a higher price tag for you in the end.

 Also keep in mind that the types of flowers you choose will shape the tone of your wedding.
-White calla lilies are timeless and elegant, while bright pink Gerbera daisies are playful and peppy.
+White calla lilies are timeless and elegant, while bright pink ranunculus are playful and peppy.
 Pick a few descriptive words (rustic, elegant, glamorous, boho, modern, etc.) to explain your wedding style to the florist.
-Describe your venue, dress code and other decor you plan to incorporate.
+Describe your venue, dress code, and other decor you plan to incorporate.